LaiaGasparin/aidl22_multimodal_sentiment_analysis/README.md

 ## CONCLUSIONS

-- Video and Audio models works independently.
+- Video and Audio models work independently.
 - Multimodal model improves overall performance by combining relevant information from both approaches.
-- A more ambitious architecture for the Transformer should be further addressed
+- A more ambitious architecture for the Transformer should be further addressed.
-- Audio performance is good but it could be further improved with additional fine-tuning
+- Poor performance of the transformer architecture might be due to complexity and data/infrastructure limitations.
-- Poor performance of the transformer in video architecture might be due to complexity and data/infrastructure limitations.
+- Audio performance is good but it could be further improved with additional fine-tuning.
-- Data partition is a key element and it should be further investigate.
+- A new set of experiments should be done with the new data partition.

 ## References